developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 ### From Preactivated License Keys

+`IMPORTANT RESTRICTIONS:`
+* **Preactivated licenses are valid only on the day they are generated**.
+* If multiple preactivated licenses are generated, **they must be applied in the same order as generated**.
+* Preactivated licenses must be applied before all other license actions.
+* **If combining the application of Activation IDs and preactivated licenses** in the same configuration Profile, **preactivated licenses must be applied first**.

+#### Before Beginning
+* **Acquire a `.BIN` file containing licenses** (Activation IDs) from Zebra License Server for all devices to be licensed.

 1. Push preactivated license keys (as `.BIN` files) to device(s).
 2. In the Licensing app, **select Preactivated** from the License Source drop-down.<br>
 <img alt="" style="height:350px" src="15.png"/>